Sauna Cost Guide: Operating Costs, Power Use & Value Overview

 Energy Usage Per Sauna Session

 The most common concern after purchase price is how much electricity a sauna consumes per use.
-In reality, most modern saunas are far more efficient than people expect.
+In reality, many modern saunas are often more efficient than expected.

 Infrared Sauna Energy Use

 Infrared saunas typically draw between 1.5–2.5 kW.
-Because infrared heat penetrates tissue directly, the air temperature remains lower and warm-up times are short — often under 15 minutes.
+Infrared saunas use a different heat approach, so air temperatures are typically lower and warm-up times are short — often under 15 minutes.

 Estimated cost per 40–45 minute session: